How Do I Become a Phlebotomist? – Education & Career Guide 2022

-This process is also called venipuncture, but phlebotomy goes beyond the process of drawing blood.
-Phlebotomy is to pierce the vein and draw blood in order to carry out tests, research or even to write a life insurance policy.
+This process is also called a venipuncture, but phlebotomy goes beyond the process of drawing blood.
+Phlebotomy is to pierce the vein and draw blood to carry out tests, research, or even write a life insurance policy.

-A career in phlebotomy sounds like fun, right?
+A career in phlebotomy sounds like fun.
 Well, this is only true for people who are not afraid of blood.
-So before you consider getting on the phlebotomy race bus, make sure you are someone who is calm in the face of having blood drawn with a needle.
+So before you consider getting on the phlebotomy race bus, make sure you are calm in the face of having blood drawn with a needle.

 Who Is A Phlebotomist?

 The professional who draws your blood for any medical purpose is the Phlebotomist.
 Your doctor or nurse may have drawn your blood with the needle at one point or another, and you wonder if that makes them phlebotomists.

 The answer to that is a resounding NO!
 That doctor.
 The doctor or nurse had only done the work of a phlebotomist, probably because the hospital or medical centre is not big enough to have one.

 In a large hospital with decentralized functions, you will find a phlebotomist whose job is to draw blood from patients to detect disease or conduct research.

 Also, the Phlebotomist is not limited to the hospital alone.
 They can move from house to house taking blood donations from people or blood samples for life insurance policies.